ev-devs/dixonconnect/README.md

 `$ sudo ./wifi_con.sh`

 ##Fine details (what does it actually do???)
 Great question actually.
 As stated before, these three scripts are used to provide details and configure the network connections around you.
-Below are the details and functionality of each:
+Below are the details and functionality of each.
+Keep in mind the following acronyms on our journey through the world of wireless and wired networks

+wlan0 = Wireless Local Area Network Interface one

+eth0 = Ethernet Interface one

 ###wifi_script.sh

+####wlan0
 The wifi_script.sh provide information about ethernet and wireless local area network connections.
 Assuming there are Wi-Fi access point available, the script will list said connections, providing the quality of the signal and the signal level in db.
-The higher the quality and signal level the better the connection (refer to the man pages for [iwconfig](http://linux.die.net/man/8/iwconfig) for details on signal link quality)
+The higher the quality and signal level the better the connection (for the inquisitive mind, refer to the man pages for [iwconfig](http://linux.die.net/man/8/iwconfig) (A main tool in the script itself) for details on signal link quality).